ramboInTheSky/gallery-app-vite/README.md

 2. **`components/Edit`**: Handles the editing functionality for individual images.
 3. **`utils`**: Contains helper functions for API requests.

-> I have opted for a simplified file structure where all the side-effect and logic beloinging to a page component is encapsulated in the `<Component>Logic.ts` file for simplicity. an alternative approach would have been to create separate fetching utils and separate storage utils making the whole project less readable
+> NOTE:
+>"I've taken a bit of a pragmatic approach (some might say cheeky) by encapsulating all side effects and logic related to a page component within its corresponding <Component>Logic.ts file.
+This keeps things tidy and straightforward.
+Of course, a more enterprise-level approach would involve separating concerns further by dedicating distinct modules for data fetching, state management, and storage.
+That would make the project more scalable and maintainable in the long run.
+But hey, not a lot can be done in 4 hours!!

 ### Setup, Installation and Run instructions
 1. Clone the repository: